Derby City Charter Summer Beer Festival

 39th Derby City Charter Summer Beer Festival

-The 39th Derby CAMRA City Charter Beer Festival will be open from 6th July to 10th July 2016 on the Market Place, in the center of Derby, in a giant marquee.
+The 39th Derby CAMRA City Charter Summer Beer Festival will be open from the 6th July to the 10th July 2016 on the Market Place, in the centre of Derby in a giant marquee.

 Photo courtesy of Graham Whitmore Photography